mhoban/rainbow_bridge/README.md

     For example, if eDNAFlow is invoked with the following options:
     `--reads ../fastq --fwd forward --rev reverse`
-    fastq files will be looked for using the following glob:
+    fastq files will be looked for using the following [glob](#a-note-on-globswildcards):
     '../fastq/{forward,reverse}/\*{R1,R2}\*.fastq\*'

 ## Required options
 <small>**`--barcode [barcode file(s)]`**</small>: Aside from specifying how to find your sequence reads, you must specify a barcode file using the `--barcode` option.
-The file should comply with the [ngsfilter barcode file format](https://pythonhosted.org/OBITools/scripts/ngsfilter.html), which is a tab-delimited format used to specify sample barcodes and amplicon primers.
+The barcode file should comply with the [ngsfilter barcode file format](https://pythonhosted.org/OBITools/scripts/ngsfilter.html), which is a tab-delimited format used to specify sample barcodes and amplicon primers.
 It will vary slightly based on whether your runs have been demultiplexed or not.
+Note that the pipeline can perform a few standalone tasks that do not require barcode files (e.g. collapsing taxonomy).

 - Non-demultiplexed runs: This format contains forward/reverse barcodes and forward/reverse primers to separate sequences into the appropriate samples.
 For example:
   #assay|sample|barcodes|forward_primer|reverse_primer|extra_information